codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_ParameterValues_NewHashAlgorithms.md

-Detect the use of newly introduced hash algorithms.PHP version 5.2+
+Detect the use of newly introduced hash algorithms.
+PHP version 5.
+2+